Latinx Heritage Month Highlights Activism and Identity at Westfield State University

 With the political and social climate in mind, the program also highlighted various forms of activism within Latinx and Spanish-speaking populations.
 From grassroots organizing to international efforts for change, the focus was on how communities mobilize and why it’s important for everyone to get involved.

 To further explore these themes, the program hosted the Latinx Heritage Film Festival: UnRest, featuring a selection of documentaries that shed light on critical issues facing Latinx communities.
 The festival opened with Stop Time on September 18, a film about a Guatemalan man in Massachusetts who sought asylum in a church to avoid deportation by ICE.
 It continued September 24 with The Condor & the Eagle, a documentary addressing the fight for climate justice in indigenous communities across the Americas.
-On September 30, Paper Children followed the journey of four Honduran children building new lives in Florida amid the immigration crisis.
+On September 30, Paper Children followed the journey of four Honduran children building new lives in Florida amid the immigration crisis, which was sponsored by the Education Department’s Antiracist Education Committee.

 On October 10, No Place to Grow highlighted Latinx communities creating green urban spaces in Santa Cruz, CA, and was co-sponsored by Ely Library.
 This screening was followed by East LA Interchange, a documentary celebrating Boyle Heights’ fight against structural oppression in Los Angeles.
 Celebrations concluded on October 15 with A la Calle, a feature-length film documenting the fight against authoritarianism in Venezuela, providing insight from Venezuelan citizens, politicians, and scholars.